-e-Bill is Albion College's official method for sending student account statements, replacing paper statements (or bills).
-Periodically, the Accounting Office will post new electronic statements to the student's secure online account.
-When new statements are available, students and their designated authorized users receive email notification and can go online to view the current statement and make payment.
+e-Bill is Albion College's official method for sending student account notifications, replacing paper statements (or bills).
+Periodically, the Accounting Office will post new account activity to the student's secure online account.
+When new balances are due, students and their designated authorized users receive email notification and can go online to view the current activity and make payment.

 e-Bill offers a number of exciting features for students and their authorized account users, including:

-Students and the users they authorize are able to login to e-Bill and view current and previous student account statements (or bills).
+Students and the users they authorize are able to login to e-Bill and view current and previous student account detail.
 Users are able to review current charges, fees, payments and any applicable credits on their student account.

 Albion College's e-Bill system allows students and authorized users to make payments using e-Check. e-Check allows users to pay online without using a bank or credit card.
 Instead, users using their checking account to make payments online - eliminating the need for stamps and envelopes